llllllllll/c-extension-tutorial/_sources/appendix.rst.txt

    Structure used to describe a method of an extension type.
 This structure has four fields.

-   .. c:member:: char* PyMethodDef.ml_name
+   .. c:member:: char* ml_name

       The name of the method as a C string.

-   .. c:member:: PyCFunction PyMethodDef.ml_meth
+   .. c:member:: PyCFunction ml_meth

       A pointer to the C implmenetation of the method.

-   .. c:member:: int PyMethodDef.ml_flags
+   .. c:member:: int ml_flags

       Flag bits indicating how to call :c:member:`~PyMethodDef.ml_meth` should be called or bound to a class.

-   .. c:member:: char* PyMethodDef.ml_doc
+   .. c:member:: char* ml_doc

       The contents of the method's docstring as a C string.
 If this is :c:data:`NULL`, the docstring will be ``None`` in Python.
 This should be